BSC Physics 2026: Course, Subjects, Top Colleges, Fees & Career Scope

 BSc Physics Syllabus

-The BSc Physics syllabus provides a comprehensive understanding of physics principles, practical lab experience, and computational skills.
+The BSc Physics syllabus provides a full understanding of physics principles, practical lab experience, and computational skills.
 The course spans three years, each focusing on specific areas.
 Here is a detailed breakdown:

 First Year (Semesters 1&2)